moorepants/lpsoe-merit-and-tenure/candidate-statement-2018.rst

 raised over $18k and completed their `tricycle design`_.
 Both of these teams have supported projects for EME 185.

+.. [#] I mentored 3 additional undergraduates during the appraisal period: 1
+   UCD and 2 GSoC.

 .. _his MSc: https://doi.org/10.6084/m9.figshare.c.4114595.v1
 .. _tricycle design: https://objects-us-east-1.dream.io/mechmotum/quad-friendly-trike.png

 Workshops
 ---------

-I developed, taught, and/or facilitated 7 workshops during the review period.
-Internally, I co-taught a `workshop introducing the programming language R`_ to campus LPSOEs for the purposes of scholarly teaching and learning research, developed and taught the computational thinking workshop described above, and facilitated a workshop by international visitor Carlos Marroquin (Guatemala) on the design of appropriate technology in collaboration with D-Lab.
-Externally, I developed and co-taught two workshops at SciPy: `Simulating Robot, Vehicle, Spacecraft, and Animal Motion with Python`_ and `Automatic Code Generation with SymPy`_, and co-taught a `Software Carpentry workshop`_ for the California Delta Stewardship Council, Department of Water Resources, and the EPA on "An Introducing Data Science with R".
+I developed, taught, and/or facilitated 7 workshops during the review period [#]_.
+Internally, I co-taught a `workshop introducing the programming language R`_ to campus LPSOEs for the purposes of scholarly teaching and learning research, developed and taught the computational thinking workshop described above, and facilitated a workshop by international visitor Carlos Marroquin (Guatemala) on the design of appropriate technology in collaboration with the UC Davis D-Lab.
+Externally, I developed and co-taught two workshops at SciPy:
+`Simulating Robot, Vehicle, Spacecraft, and Animal Motion with Python`_ and `Automatic Code Generation with SymPy`_, and co-taught a `Software Carpentry workshop`_ for the California Delta Stewardship Council, Department of Water Resources, and the EPA on "An Introducing Data Science with R".

 .. _workshop introducing the programming language R: https://moorepants.github.io/2016-08-25-ucdlpsoe/
 .. _Simulating Robot, Vehicle, Spacecraft, and Animal Motion with Python: https://youtu.be/r4piIKV4sDw
 .. _Automatic Code Generation with Sympy: https://www.sympy.org/scipy-2017-codegen-tutorial/
 .. _Software Carpentry Workshop: http://www.ashander.info/2017-05-18-sac-water-science-r-workshop/

+.. [#] I taught 1 additonal workshop in the appraisal period.

 Professional Achievements and Activities
 ========================================